andotherstuff/garland-protocol/garland-v0.1.md

 The n shares contain the evaluations of P(x) at n distinct points.
 Using systematic encoding, the first k shares contain the original k pieces unchanged, followed by n - k parity shares.

-In practice, encoding multiplies the source vector by a k × n generator matrix derived from a Vandermonde matrix.
+In practice, encoding multiplies the source vector by a k × n generator matrix (typically derived from a Vandermonde or Cauchy matrix, chosen for their guaranteed invertibility properties).
 The computational cost is modest: encoding a 256 KiB block completes in milliseconds.

 ### 5.3 Decoding Process